 Susan Moffat is a fine art documentary photographer, curator, and educator based in Falmouth, Massachusetts.
 Her fine art and social documentary images explore culture and humanity.
-The current work, Coal to Dust, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
+The current work, Vanishing Coal, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
 The ongoing project deals with the after-effects of mining and social interactions in that environment.

 She's drawn to humanity and the social struggles therein and searches to capture those moments in a striking light.
 Working in both analog and digital photography, she has an extensive background in teaching photography and photo history in schools in the USA and overseas.
 Throughout her photographic career, her imagery has included foreign culture both outside and within the USA.

 Susan Moffat has studied under Maggie Steber, Emmit Gowin, Olivia Parker, and many others.
 She has exhibited in galleries in the USA; Quebec, Canada; Lisbon, Portugal; and Canary Islands, Spain.

-Coal to Dust is a personal interpretation and search to discover and make sense of my roots.
+Vanishing Coal is a personal interpretation and search to discover and make sense of my roots.
 I went back to my homeland, the coal country in northeastern PA.
 My grandfather was one of three brothers who owned Moffat Coal Company.
 They inherited it from their father who, in 1906, began as a coal miner.
-He worked hard to build the business and, while waiting for a trolley in Atlantic City in 1926, was struck by a car and killed.
+He worked hard to build the business and, while waiting for a trolley in Atlantic City in 1926, my great grandfather was struck by a car and killed.
 I never knew my grandfather or his brothers as they passed away before my birth.